We're updating our terminology in Jira

 <project key>

-Find issues in a particular project.
+Find work items in a particular project.

 test project